 Steven Vidyaran Hanson, 68, a resident of Pinecliffe, died on February 16, 2020 of cancer.

-To plant a memorial tree in honor of Steven Vidyarin Hanson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Steven Vidyarin Hanson, please visit our Heartfelt Sympathies Store.

 Born in Oakland California on March 8, 1951 to Robert Carl Hanson and Margaret Bremner.

 Steve grew up in Boulder and attended Flatirons Elementary, Baseline Junior High, and

 Growing up in Boulder in those years was magical; anyone who lived it will agree.
 Our

 neighborhood up against Flagstaff was full of children and friendly neighbors, but still

 contained a lot of wild spaces.
 Only days before his death Steve mentioned BlackJack Jungle,